Name: Pamela Bjorklund

 Bachelor of Science in Nursing

 College of St. Teresa

-Health Care Informatics, Outcomes Research, Epidemiology & Biostatistics, Health Program Evaluation, Quality Improvement
+Health Care Informatics, Outcomes Research, Epidemiology & Biostatistics, Health Program Evaluation, Consumer Informatics

-Knowledge representation in a clinical information system and evidence-based practice
+Knowledge representation in a clinical information system, consumer informatics, and evidence-based practice

 Senk, P. (2011).
 A nursing domain model: Prevention of pressure ulcers (Unpublished doctoral dissertation).
 University of Wisconsin-Milwaukee.

 Hagle, M., & Senk, P. (2010).
 Chapter 2: Evidence-Based Practice.
 In M. Alexander, A. Corrigan, L. Gorski, et al., Infusion nursing: An evidence based approach (3rd ed.) (pp. 10-21).
 St. Louis, MO: Mosby-Elsevier.

 Senk, P., & Hagle, M. E. (2009).
 Pressure ulcers in adults in acute care.
 Knowledge-Based Nursing Initiative.
 Milwaukee, WI.

 Senk, P., & Hagle, M. E. (2009).
 Moderate sedation in adults in acute care.
 Knowledge-Based Nursing Initiative.
 Milwaukee, WI.

 Ravvaz, K., Senk, P., Patrick, T., Coenen, A., Kim, T., Zhao, H., Gaudioso, C., Jansen, K., & Lang, N. (2008, November).
 Mapping nursing concepts to ontologies for evidence-based nursing.
 Poster session presented at AMIA Conference, Biomedical and Health Informatics: From Foundations to Applications to Policy.
 Washington, DC.